-When it comes to comprehensive fire protection for your business, 24/7 commercial fire alarm monitoring services are part of the overall requirements at most occupied locations.
-It is important to know the specific fire alarm monitoring requirements for your type of business and fire protection system.
+When it comes to comprehensive fire protection for your business, 24/7 commercial fire alarm monitoring services provide reliable protection when no one is at your business.
+They are also part of the overall code requirements at most occupied locations.
+It is important to know which commercial fire alarm monitoring systems are necessary, and which monitoring requirements apply to your type of business.

-Round-the-clock fire monitoring services ensure 24/7 fire protection so first responders are notified immediately and arrive fast, saving lives and potentially many thousands of dollars in property damage.
+Round-the-clock fire monitoring services ensure 24/7 fire protection.
+First responders are notified immediately and arrive fast, saving lives and potentially many thousands of dollars in property damage.

-According to a ten-year Federal Emergency Management Administration (FEMA) U.S. Fire Administration trend summary (2009-2018), there was an overall 26% increase in nonresidential fires but a 6% decrease in dollars lost and no deaths reported.
+According to a ten-year Federal Emergency Management Administration (FEMA) U.S. Fire Administration trend summary (2009-2018), there was an overall 26% increase in nonresidential fires but a 6% decrease in dollars lost.

 Why Do You Need Fire Alarm Monitoring Services in Addition to Other Fire Protection?